-If you enroll within your first thirty days of full-time employment, your health or supplemental insurance coverage will be effective the first of the month following your first full calendar month of employment.
-For example, if your date of hire is July 15th, your effective date of coverage will be September 1st.
+If you enroll within your first thirty (30) days of full-time employment, your health or supplemental insurance coverage will be effective the first of the month following your first day of employment.
+For example, if your date of hire is July 15th, your effective date of coverage will be August 1st.